phanvuminhtrung/teams-app-point-poker/README.md

 - Follow the instruction to [create a meeting in Teams](https://support.microsoft.com/en-us/office/create-a-meeting-in-teams-for-personal-and-small-business-use-eb571219-517b-49bf-afe1-4fff091efa85).
 Then in the Calendar you can find the meeting you just created.
 Double click the meeting will open the meeting details, and will enable the meeting app to be added in this meeting in later steps.

 ## Minimal path to awesome

+### Configure Teams ToolKit
+- Open VSCode -> Teams Tool Kit -> SignIn with your developer account details.
+- Make sure that sign-in status populated
+- It will be conflict if you have 2 MS account set-up on same browser, copy the sign-in link from Chrome to Edge for activating sign-in

 ### Run the app locally